Exploring the intrinsic purpose behind dividing stories into acts

 Both Star Wars and Unforgiven called for this plot progression of Acts because of the story they were trying to tell.
 Different stories call for different plot development depending upon the Author's choice of certain structural and dynamic choices.
 In next week's article we will cover other films that, although they explore the same four contexts of Understanding, Doing, Learning, and Obtaining, do so in a different order, thus producing a completely different kind of meaning.

-Dramatica refers to these different contexts as Signposts.
-While the above explanation focused its attention on the Objective Story Throughline (the throughline that considers everyone in the story, regardless of personal issues), there are other Signposts for each of the remaining three Throughlines (Main Character, Impact Character, and Relationship Story Throughline).
+Dramatica refers to these different contexts as Transits.
+While the above explanation focused its attention on the Objective Story Throughline (the throughline that considers everyone in the story, regardless of personal issues), there are other Transits for each of the remaining three Throughlines (Main Character, Obstacle Character, and Relationship Story Throughline).
 In this way, the problem that sits at the center of the story can be explored from every single perspective.
 This is what gives a story meaning.